nitesharora21/nitesharora21/README.md

 **End-to-End ML Pipeline Orchestration**
 Building production-grade ML pipelines with Kubeflow and MLflow for model versioning, experiment tracking, and automated retraining workflows.
 Exploring feature stores (Feast, Tecton) for low-latency feature serving and managing feature drift in production environments.

-**MLOps & Model Deployment at Scale**
-Deep-diving into model serving infrastructure with TorchServe and TensorFlow Serving, implementing A/B testing frameworks for gradual rollouts, and building monitoring systems for model performance degradation detection.
-Working on automated retraining triggers based on data drift metrics using Evidently AI.

 **LLM Fine-tuning & Parameter-Efficient Methods**
 Experimenting with LoRA (Low-Rank Adaptation) and QLoRA for memory-efficient fine-tuning of large language models.
 Exploring PEFT (Parameter-Efficient Fine-Tuning) techniques, quantization strategies (INT8/INT4), and distributed training across multi-GPU setups using DeepSpeed and FSDP (Fully Sharded Data Parallel).